Venkatesh-4/portfolio/README.md

 1. Fork the repository and create your branch from `main`.
 2. Clone the forked repository to your local machine.
-3. Make your changes and test them thoroughly.
+3. Make your changes and thoroughly test them.
 4. Create a pull request explaining your changes.